Charter Schools for Wisconsin

-The Office of Educational Opportunity (OEO) was created through the Wisconsin Legislature in 2015 as part of the biannual budget Act 55 and amended in 2017 to allow for statewide chartering.
-Statutes 36.54, and 118.40(2x) define OEO’s scope and authority.
-The OEO director is appointed by the UW System president.
+The Office of Educational Opportunity (OEO) was created through the Wisconsin Legislature in 2015 as part of the biannual budget Act 55 and amended in 2017 to allow for statewide chartering of schools.
+Statutes 36.54, and 118.40(2x) define the scope and authority of the office.
+Its director is appointed by the president of the University of Wisconsin System.